JoeyStanley/real/cv.md

 ### Oral Presentations

+**Joseph A. Stanley**.
+"Methodological considerations in the study of infrequent phonological variables: The case of English /eɡ/ and /ɛɡ/."
+Word-specific phenomena in the realization of vowel categories: Methodological and theoretical perspectives (LabPhon 17 Satellite Workshop).
+Vancouver, British Columbia.
+July 5, 2020.

 **Joseph A. Stanley** & Margaret E. L. Renwick.
 "Back vowel distinctions and dynamics in Southern US English."
 The 94th Annual Meeting of the Linguistic Society of America.
 New Orleans, LA.
 January 2--5, 2020.

 **Joseph A. Stanley**.
 "Real Time Vowel Shifts in Georgia English."
 The 6th Annual Linguistics Conference at UGA ([LCUGA6](http://linguistics.uga.edu/lcuga-6)).
 Athens, GA.
 October 4–5, 2019.